tonethar/IGME-110-Fall-2025/exercises/ai-brainstorming-2151.md

 In a docx file, that goes in the myCourses dropbox "AI Brainstorming Exercise with Gemini - Doomscrolling":
 1. Copy/paste your final app/product description
 2. Paste in at least 1 image that was generated for the product
-3. Paste the link to your Gemini chat (click "Share" in Gemini)
-4. Answer: Which AI response surprised you most and why?
+3. Answer: Which AI response surprised you most and why?
 (2-3 sentences)

 ---